Leaves' Eyes: Arrival of Elina Siirala and Sign of the Dragonhead (2016–2019)

 On April 15, 2016, the band announced Finnish singer Elina Siirala as their new lead vocalist.
 Siirala made her debut with the band on April 18, 2016, at the Hammersonic Festival in Jakarta.
 A tour edition of the album King of Kings was released on June 3, 2016.

 On October 7, 2016, the band released the EP "Fires in the North," which featured a brand new song as well as three re-recorded tracks from King of Kings with Siirala on vocals.
 Following the release of the EP, the band embarked on a North American tour in support of Sabaton.
 On November 27, 2017, the band announced their new album, Sign of the Dragonhead.
 The same day the album was announced, the title track was released as the lead single.
 The song "Across the Sea" was released as the album's second single on December 31, 2017, with an accompanying music video.
 The band released "Jomsborg" as the album's third single on January 11, 2018.

 Sign of the Dragonhead was released on January 12, 2018.
 The band toured throughout Europe in support of the album, and on August 30, 2018, they released the song "Riders on the Wind" as the album's fourth and final single.
 The music video for the song featured footage from the Sign of the Dragonhead tour.
 On September 7, 2018, a tour edition of Sign of the Dragonhead was released, which included the "Riders on the Wind" physical single.

-The Last Viking, departure of Thorsten Bauer and Myths of Fate (2020–present)
+The Last Viking, departure of Thorsten Bauer, Myths of Fate, and Song of Darkness EP (2020–present)

 The Last Viking was released on October 23, 2020.
 The album continued the trend toward folk metal and historical lyrics.
 On May 23, 2021, the band announced the addition of bassist Andre Nasso.
 On December 29, 2021, it was announced that Thorsten Bauer would leave the band by the end of 2021.

 On December 9, 2023, the band revealed the title of their ninth studio album, Myths of Fate, which was released on March 22, 2024.
+On June 20, 2024, it was announced that guitarist Micki Richter left both of Krull's bands.
+His replacement is Florian Ewert.

+On December 12, 2025, the band revealed the title of their EP, Song of Darkness, scheduled for release on March 7, 2026.
+The band released the title track of the EP on the day of the announcement.